-The Cliffs Shaft Mine (NR), another stop on the 1997 Annual Conference tour, is undergoing a transformation from an abandoned site to the Marquette Range Iron Mining Heritage Theme Park.
-According to Skillings Mining Review (June 27, 1998), the oldest and greatest hard ironore mine in the Lake Superior region at Ishpeming, MI, will be preserved, including its striking Egyptian-Revival concrete obelisk frame houses, by a partnership of the Ishpeming Rock & Mineral Club, Northern Michigan University, United Steelworkers Union, the Bricklayers Union and the Marquette Tourism and Convention Bureau.
+preserved, including its striking Egyptian-Revival obelisk frame houses, by a partnership of the Ishpeming Rock & Mineral Club, Northern The Cliffs Shaft Mine is slated to Michigan University, the become a mining heritage theme park.
+United Steelworkers Union, the Bricklayers Union and the Marquette Tourism and Convention Bureau.
 The site will be used for displays on openpit and underground mining equipment, geology and mineralogy, and the social aspects of life on the Marquette range.
 There will be a walking tour, gift shop, cottage industry, and students doing living history.
 Cleveland-Cliffs, the current owners, have agreed to turn over the property to a non-profit corporation.